RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 Thanks
 ======

-Thanks to Archie Chapman for mentioning the competition on our work Slack channel and David Green of UQ HPC for updated Gurobi to 9.1.2 and spending hours helping me experiment and tinker to see how Gurobi operated in multi-threaded mode.
+Thanks to the competition organizers, to Archie Chapman for mentioning the competition on our work Slack channel and David Green of UQ HPC for updated Gurobi to 9.1.2 and spending hours helping me experiment and tinker to see how Gurobi operated in multi-threaded mode.